Beirut Explosion Looks Like An Accident — And A Sign Of The Country's Collapse

 Lebanon's prime minister and president have formed an investigative committee to find the cause of the blast and those responsible.

-But already the country's elites are blame-trading.
+But already the country's elites are trading blame.
 The Ministry of Public Works and port authorities say the explosion was the fault of the judiciary, which allegedly did not act on repeated requests by port officials for a legal release of the cargo.

-Judicial officials have hit back, saying politicians are trying to scapegoat them and the investigative committee is not impartial.
-They say an investigation led by establishment politicians and security officials loyal to them – rather than independent investigators – will not bring justice.
+Judicial officials have hit back, saying that politicians are trying to scapegoat them and that the investigative committee is not impartial.
+They say an investigation led by establishment politicians and security officials loyal to them – rather than by independent investigators – will not bring justice.

 Lebanon's elites and political leaders — including Hezbollah, the U.S. Treasury Department believes — have long had interests at the Beirut port, which brings in most of the country's imports.